CMS ITU Training Event

 The Centers for Medicare & Medicaid Services (CMS) Division of Tribal Affairs (DTA) in conjunction with the Indian Health Service (IHS) invite you to the 2020 CMS Outreach & Education Event.

-The event will be held virtually from Monday, September 28th to Thursday, October 6th, 2020.
-Click here to register.
+The event was held virtually from Monday, September 28th to Thursday, October 6th, 2020.

 - Business Office Staff